fgth/auditMysqlHTML/README.md

 It is provided as is, use it at your own risks - but I use it since years on production databases without issues.

-For a wider understanding, I'll translate parts in french step by step.
+For a wider understanding, I'll translate parts in french to english step by step.

 ----------------------------------
 # USAGE